Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: AQD-GNN Model for ACS

 \subsection{Attribute Encoder}

-The attribute encoder provides the interface for query attributes $\mathcal{F}_q$ and produces the attribute embedding $E_A$ for the related attribute features of queries.
-It takes the vertex attribute matrix $F$ and query attribute set $\mathcal{F}_q$ as the input.
-In other words, the attribute encoder aims to figure out the underlying relationship among different attributes and find the related attribute of queries.
-In addition, the attribute encoder needs to represent such information in the form of vertices since the query community is formed by vertices but not by attributes.
+The Attribute Encoder provides the interface for query attributes $\mathcal{F}_q$ and produces the vertex embeddings based on the related attributes of queries.
+Attribute Encoder aims to figure out the underlying relationship among different attributes and find the related attribute of queries.
+In addition, as analyzed in Section~\ref{sec.ACS.chanl}, Attribute Encoder needs to represent such attribute information in the form of vertices since the final output community is represented by a set of vertices.